South Australian Liberal Party: Renaming to the Liberal Party

-During Eastick's leadership, the Liberal and Country League met at the State Council meeting on 22 July 1974 to rename itself to "Liberal Party of Australia (South Australian Division)".
+During Eastick's leadership, the Liberal and Country League assembled at a meeting of the State Council on 22 July 1974 to rename itself to "Liberal Party of Australia (South Australian Division)".
 The renaming initiative was welcomed by federal Liberal leader and opposition leader Billy Snedden, who was present at the meeting.
 The party also revised its constitution, adopted a new platform, appointed new young party officials and organisers, modelling after the Victorian Liberals.

 In July 1975, David Tonkin challenged Eastick for party leadership, and became leader unopposed after Eastick stood aside.
 This would be the last time that a Liberal leader was elected unopposed until 2013.

 Hall's Liberal Movement dissolved in 1976 and three of its four state parliamentary members (Martin Cameron, John Carnie, David Boundy) rejoined the Liberal Party.
 Hall, who was elected to the Senate in 1974 and 1975 as a Liberal Movement member, also rejoined the Liberal Party and joined the federal Liberal Party room.
 The remaining Liberal Movement state parliamentary member was Millhouse, who refused to rejoin the Liberal Party, founding the New Liberal Movement instead.
 His new party merged with the Australia Party a year later in 1977 to become the Australian Democrats.

 One vote one value was introduced by Labor following the 1975 election where the Liberal Party won a 50.8 percent two-party vote but fell one seat short of forming government.
 Labor would regain their vote and majority at the 1977 election, however Dunstan resigned in the months prior to the 1979 election where the Liberals won government for one term.